For a company

 England & Wales Can be less than £1.

-There is another type of company with a lower share capital requirement of EUR 1 available (so called entrepreneur company with limited liability, Unternehmergesellschaft (haftungsbeschränkt)), but it is not commonly used by inward investors.
+There is another type of company, comparable to a GmbH, but with a lower share capital requirement amounting to EUR 1 (so called entrepreneur company with limited liability, Unternehmergesellschaft (haftungsbeschränkt)), which, however, is not commonly used by inbound investors.

 Hong Kong None.